Medical Definition of Cholesterol guidelines

 Cholesterol guidelines: The guidelines on cholesterol for adults.
 Controlling blood cholesterol levels may decrease the risk of heart attack and stroke.
 The National Institute of Health, the American Heart Association and the American College of Cardiology publish guidelines to help physicians and patients with this risk reduction.
-The most recent consensus in 2004 recommended the following: (the expected release date for the new guidelines is the summer of 2010):
+The most recent consensus in 2013 recommended the following:

 High-risk people are those who have coronary heart disease or disease of the blood vessels to the brain or extremities, or diabetes, or multiple (2 or more) risk factors (for example, smoking, hypertension) that give them a greater than 20 percent chance of having a heart attack within 10 years.